Massachusetts Assisted Living Centered on Respect, Connection and Wellbeing

 Assisted living emphasizes aging with dignity and choice, while offering a high-quality lifestyle in a supportive, non-clinical environment.
 Residents transitioning from living independently choose assisted living for a variety of reasons, often needing help with certain activities of daily living, such as bathing, dressing, grooming, or mobility.
 Some of these individuals live in special memory care units that support those living with Alzheimer’s disease or other dementias.

-For older adults who could use a helping hand, but don’t need the intensive, medically focused care of a skilled nursing facility, assisted living residences offer community, connection, and fulfillment.
+For older adults who could use a helping hand but don’t need the intensive, medically focused care of a skilled nursing facility, assisted living residences offer community, connection, and fulfillment.
 With loneliness on the rise among older adults and with an increasingly aging population, assisted living supports residents in staying active, participating in wellness activities, developing new hobbies, as well as making new friends and building community.

 Aging presents challenges that evolve over time, but assisted living is rooted in the value that older adults – even in very old age or with severe memory impairment – shouldn’t be defined by their medical needs.
 Assisted living promotes independence and wellness, supporting residents with daily hygiene, managing medications, eating healthy and regularly, keeping a consistent sleep schedule, and staying physically active.
 Some assisted living residences also provide basic health services.
 Staff develop an individualized assessment and service plan for each resident, revised over time as needs change.